renerocksai/tigerfans/README.md

   the `caddy` target in the [Makefile](./Makefile) and [docker-compose-caddy](./docker-compose-caddy.yml).

-On a `c7g.xlarge` EC2 instance, we achieve O(1.7) = 110 tickets per second with
+On a `c7g.xlarge` EC2 instance, we achieve 135.0 tickets per second:
-above setup and a top score of O(1.99) = 129.3 tickets per second:

 ```console
 $ cd tigerfans